Home School Requirements & Recommendations

 - Send to DNPE a Notice of Intent to Operate a Home School.
 The notice must include the name and address of the school along with the chief administrator.

 When selecting your school name, choose a simple name appropriate for inclusion on the student’s future high school diploma and transcript (which will be issued by your individual school).
 DNPE will not be able to accommodate requests to change the school name once your file is opened.

 The School Name must not exceed 30 characters in length (including spaces and punctuation).

 Do not use the following words in your school name: Charter, college, elementary, grade, grammar, high, incorporated (or Inc.), junior, kindergarten, lower, middle, primary, public, residence, schooling, secondary, seminary, senior, the, university or upper.

 Do NOT use the name of your curriculum in your school name, even if you are registered with an accredited distance learning program.
 Example of names NOT allowed: ABEKA, BJU, Bob Jones, Keystone, Liberty, Time for Learning, James Madison, Penn Foster, etc.

 Do not use A or THE at the beginning of your school name.

 Any school submitting its Notice of Intent without providing a school name will automatically be assigned a school name as follows: Last name of Chief Administrator + School (Example: Smith School).

 - Elect to operate under either Part 1 or Part 2 of Article 39 of the North Carolina General Statutes as a religious or as a non-religious school.

-- Operate the school "on a regular schedule, excluding reasonable holidays and vacations, during at least nine calendar months of the year."
+- Operate (conduct instruction in) the home school on a regular schedule for at least nine calendar months of the year, excluding holidays and vacations.